fieldtrip/website/example/nirs_fingertapping.md

 # Analyzing NIRS data recorded during unilateral finger- and foot-tapping

-This example script demonstrates the analysis of data that is shared in *Bak, Sujin; Park, Jinwoo; Shin, Jaeyoung; Jeong, Jichai (2019): Open Access fNIRS Dataset for Classification of Unilateral Finger- and Foot-Tapping.*
+This example script demonstrates the analysis of data that is shared by Sujin Bak, Jinwoo Park, Jaeyoung Shin, and Jichai Jeong: _[Open Access fNIRS Dataset for Classification of Unilateral Finger- and Foot-Tapping](https://doi.org/10.6084/m9.figshare.9783755.v2)_.

 The following links point to the shared data, to the PDF manuscript that explains the shared data, and to a GitHub repository from one of the authors that contains some example analyses on the data.